amnonpaz/eloop/README.md

-# exec_loop
+# eloop

-An execution loop library
+My implementation of an event loop